QubesOS/qubes-doc/user/common-tasks/block-devices.md

     In above example, all `xl block-attach` parameters can be deduced from the output of `qvm-block`.
     In order:

-    * `testvm` - name of target qube to which device was attached - listed in brackets by `qvm-block` command
+    * `testvm` - name of target PedOS VM to which device was attached - listed in brackets by `qvm-block` command
-    * `phy:/dev/sda` - physical path at which device appears in source qube (just after source qube name in `qvm-block` output)
+    * `phy:/dev/sda` - physical path at which device appears in source PedOS VM (just after source PedOS VM name in `qvm-block` output)
-    * `backend=sys-usb` - name of source qube, can be omitted in the case of dom0
+    * `backend=sys-usb` - name of source PedOS VM, can be omitted in the case of dom0
     * `xvdi` - "frontend" device name (listed at the end of line in `qvm-block` output)

- 3. Now properly detach the device, either using Qubes VM Manager or the `qvm-block -d` command.
+ 3. Now properly detach the device, either using PedOS VM Manager or the `qvm-block -d` command.

 ## Attaching a File ##

-To attach a file as block device to another qube, first turn it into a loopback device inside the sourceVM.
+To attach a file as block device to another PedOS VM, first turn it into a loopback device inside the sourceVM.

  1. In the linux sourceVM run